-The cocoa bean, also referred to as cacao or simply cocoa, is the dried and fully fermented fatty seed of Theobroma cacao, from which cocoa solids and cocoa oil are extracted.
+The cocoa bean, also referred to as cocoa, is the dried and fully fermented fatty seed of Theobroma cacao, from which cocoa solids and cocoa oil are extracted.
 The "beans" are the essential ingredient for chocolate and cacao products.
 Products received from cocoa beans are not only used in chocolates, but also in a wide range of food products.
-In 2015, the consumption of cocoa beans in the United States amounted to some 5.3 pounds per capita.
-The cacao plant was first given its scientific name by famous Swedish botanist Carl Linnaeus.
-Theobroma literally means "food of the gods".
+Global cocoa production is expected to reach over five million tons in the 2022/2023 crop year.
+In recent years, the price of cocoa has remained well over two U.S. dollars per kilogram..

 The cocoa tree is native to the Americas.
 It originally comes from Central America as well as some parts of Mexico.
-Today, nearly 70 percent of the world cacao is grown in Africa.
-In 2015/2016, the production of cocoa beans in Africa amounted to some 2.91 million metric tons, more than half of which, 1.58 million tons, was produced on the Ivory Coast.
+Today, over 70 percent of the world cacao is grown in Africa.
+In 2021/2022, the production of cocoa beans in Africa was estimated to be approximately 3.6 million metric tons, more than half of which, around 2.1 million tons, was produced on the Ivory Coast.